 Thank you for reminding me that God is still here and that He still loves me even if I can’t feel it right now.
 I so desperately need the peace that passes all understanding spoken of in Philippians 4:7.
 Thank you so much for this website.
 God bless you. –B.

-Note: It is recommended to get rid of all literature from ICG and get off their mailing list.
-Also see: Confession and Freedom From Specific Cult/Occult Strongholds.
+Comment: It is recommended to get rid of all literature from ICG and get off their mailing list.

 Thanks for a Superb Website:

 Many thanks indeed for this superb website.
 It must have taken a lot of work, and that is much appreciated.

 My Sins Were Already Forgiven: